-The Fund holds a diversified portfolio of companies across a range of impact themes.
-The investment thesis for holding each company is based on the combination of its impact and long-term financial return.
+The Fund holds a portfolio of equities, investment companies, and other securities across a range of impact themes.
+In most cases, these companies contain diversified portfolios of assets and projects.
+The investment thesis for holding each company is based on the combination of its impact and potential for long-term financial return.
 We consider the Fund's impact and financial goals to be complementary and are not looking to compromise on either or deliver concessionary financial returns.